 Does it move my organs or cause them any damage?

-When training your waist, your whole abdominal area will be constantly constricted and yes, this includes your organs.
+When training your midriff, your whole abdominal area will be constantly constricted and yes, this includes your organs.
 Just like your floating ribs, this does not mean that your organs will move in a dangerous or unnatural manner.
 Everything that will be shifted during your routine is built to withstand the adjustment and will not be damaged in the process.
-Waist training has a very similar effect to pregnancy in the sense that the body will adapt to its new state and still function perfectly fine.
+Midsection training has a very similar effect to pregnancy in the sense that the body will adapt to its new state and still function perfectly fine.